Introduction and Prerequisites

 The RedEdge camera can be directly connected to the Emlid Reach RTK GPS through the 6-pin DF-13 GPS connector port on the camera, and the 6-pin DF-13 connector port on the Emlid Reach GPS (Bottom side connector, opposite from the micro-USB input).
 This will provide power to the GPS and connect the camera’s Top of Frame output pin to the Reach’s “Time Mark” pin.

-NOTE: The DLS should not be connected in this setup, the Top of Frame wire must be directly connected from the RedEdge to the Emlid, a custom wiring setup would be required if you intend to use the DLS here.
+NOTE: The DLS should not be connected in this setup, as the Top of Frame line must be directly connected from the RedEdge to the Emlid, and must not pass through the DLS.
+If you would like to use your DLS as well, you must modify your cable to isolate the Top of Frame wire and connect it to the Emlid -- all other wires may connect to the DLS as normal.

 The RedEdge camera is capable of precisely communicating capture time to the GPS through the use of the Top of Frame pulse at the time a capture is taken.